 If you are looking for MND therapies and have begun to comprehend the importance of alternative therapies such as stem cell therapy, it is also crucial to understand that MND treatment is enhanced by rehabilitative therapies such as physiotherapy and hyperbaric oxygen therapy.

-Advancells have been effectively offering autologous stem cells from bone marrow and adipose tissue therapy for patients with ALS/MND.
-Our major objective is to deliver extensive, personalised regenerative therapy that is tailored to the needs of patients receiving MND & ALS stem cell therapy.
+Advancells have been effectively offering autologous stem cells from bone marrow and adipose tissue for patients with ALS/MND.
+Our major objective is to deliver extensive, personalized regenerative Cells that are tailored to the needs of patients receiving MND & ALS therapy.
 Since the treatment uses a patient’s own cells, it is extremely safe, has no adverse effects, is non-invasive, and is efficient.